neondatabase/neon/docs/sourcetree.md

 Main entry point for the 'zenith' CLI utility.
 TODO: Doesn't it belong to control_plane?

-`/zenith_metrics`:
+`/libs`:
+Unites granular neon helper crates under the hood.

+`/libs/postgres_ffi`:

+Utility functions for interacting with PostgreSQL file formats.
+Misc constants, copied from PostgreSQL headers.

+`/libs/utils`:
+Generic helpers that are shared between other crates in this repository.
+A subject for future modularization.

+`/libs/metrics`:
 Helpers for exposing Prometheus metrics from the server.

-`/zenith_utils`:

-Helpers that are shared between other crates in this repository.

 ## Using Python
 Note that Debian/Ubuntu Python packages are stale, as it commonly happens,